 ICON Agent Program

-As agents at eXp Realty, we have the ability to earn our entire $16,000 cap back each year in the form of eXp World Holdings common stock.
+As agents at eXp Realty, we can earn our entire $16,000 cap back each year in the form of eXp Realty stock.
 There are two ways you can qualify for the ICON Agent Program, based on your production at eXp Realty.
-Please note that it’s one or the other, not both.
+Please note that it's one or the other, not both.
 Additionally, you need to satisfy the cultural requirement explained below.

 Cap Plus $5,000 in Capped Status Transaction Fees